-Refer to www.dataforth.com for a complete listing of available modules and accessories.
+Refer to Dataforth MAQ20 Industrial Data Acquistion & Control System for a complete listing of available modules and accessories.

 System power is connected to the Communications Module, which in turn powers the I/O modules.
-For systems with power supply requirements exceeding what the Communications Module can provide, the MAQ20-PWR3 Power Supply module is used to provide additional power.
-When a MAQ®20 I/O module is inserted into a system, module registration occurs automatically, data acquisition starts, and data is stored locally in the module.
-The system is based on a Modbus compatible memory map for easy access to acquired data, configuration settings and alarm limits.
-Information is stored in consistent locations from module to module for ease of use and system design.
+For systems with power supply requirements exceeding what the Communications Module can provide, the MAQ20-PWR3 Load Share Power Supply module is used to provide additional power.
+When a MAQ20 I/O module is inserted into a system, module registration occurs automatically, data acquisition starts, and data is stored locally in the module.
+The system is based on a Modbus compatible memory map for easy access to acquired data, configuration settings, and alarm limits.
+Information is stored in consistent locations in module memory for ease of use and system design.

-MAQ®20 modules are designed for installation in Class I, Division 2 hazardous locations and have a high level of immunity to environmental noise commonly present in heavy industrial environments.
+MAQ20 modules are designed for installation in Class I, Division 2 hazardous locations and have a high level of immunity to environmental noise commonly present in heavy industrial environments.

-The MAQ®20 voltage and current input modules offer 8 or 16 input channels.
+The MAQ20-ISOMV, MAQ20-ISOV voltage input modules and MAQ20-ISOI current input module offer 8 input channels that are isolated channel-to-channel to 300Vrms continuous.
+Signal bandwidth is 5kHz for voltage input and 1.5kHz for current input.
 All channels are individually configurable for range, alarm limits, and averaging to match the most demanding applications.
 High, Low, High-High and Low-Low alarms provide essential monitoring and warning functions to ensure optimum process flow and fail-safe applications.
-Hardware low-pass filtering in each channel provides rejection of 50 and 60 Hz line frequencies.
+A burst scan mode allows up to 10kS/s per channel to be captured simultaneously.
 Field I/O connections are made through a pluggable terminal block with 4 positions provided for the termination of wiring shields.